coherence-community/coherence-demo/README.md

         --docker-email=your-email-address \
         --docker-password=your-docker-password
    ```

-   > **Note**: By default, the above should be your Oracle Container Registry details.
+   > **Note**: By default, the Docker details must be your Oracle Container Registry details.

    See [https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for more information.
+3. **Build and Push Sidecar Docker Image**</br>

-1. Build and (optionally) push the sidecar Docker image

-   The Oracle Coherence Operator requires a sidecar Docker image to be built container the classes and
-   configuration files required by this application.
+Build and push the sidecar Docker image(optional).
+The Oracle Coherence Operator requires a sidecar Docker image to be built containing the classes and configuration files required by the application.

-   Ensure that you have Docker running locally and issue the following:
+  Ensure that you have Docker running locally and execute the following command:

    ```bash
    $ mvn clean install -P docker
    ```

-   This will create an image called `coherence-demo-sidecar:3.0.0-SNAPSHOT` which will contain
-   cache configuration and Java classes to be added to the classpath at runtime.
+   This creates an image named `coherence-demo-sidecar:3.0.0-SNAPSHOT` which contains cache configuration and Java classes to be added to the classpath at runtime.

-   > Note: If you are running against a remote Kubernetes cluster you will need to
-   > push the above image to your repository accessible to that cluster.
-You will also need to
-   > prefix the image name in your `helm` commands below.
+   > Note: If you are running against a remote Kubernetes cluster, you need to push the sidecar Docker image to your repository accessible to that cluster.
+You also need to prefix the image name in your `helm` commands below.

-1. Install the Oracle Coherence Operator
+4. **Install the Oracle Coherence Operator**</br>
+  Install the operator using `helm`:

    ```bash
    $ helm install \